framefork/typed-ids/README.md

 The library only sets the type if there is no JDBC type for `SqlTypes.UUID` already set, which means that if you want to use something different you should be able to do so using a custom `org.hibernate.boot.model.TypeContributor`.

-## Database-generated identifiers
+## Database-generated identifiers and ORM Entities

 The library explicitly supports `AUTO`, `IDENTITY` and `SEQUENCE` strategies for generating bigint identifiers via the `@GeneratedValue` annotation for the VO-IDs.

 This pattern is supported only for `ObjectBigIntId`.

-## Application-generated identifiers
+## Application-generated identifiers and ORM Entities

 One of the primary goals of this library is to enable generated typed IDs _in application code_ - specifically in entity constructors.